-The Professionalism Ethics Committee (PEC) will serve to oversee the adjudication of professional misconduct cases.
+The Professional Identity Formation and Cultivation Committee (PIFCC) will serve to oversee the adjudication of professional misconduct cases.
 The Committee will be discrete, timely, and confidential in the processing of all cases.

 - 1. The Adjudication Form (PEC Complainant Form) should be utilized for formal reporting of a violation of the Professionalism Code of Conduct. - 2.
 The Adjudication Form should be sent electronically to the Chair of the Professionalism and Ethics Committee. - 3.
-The Professionalism and Ethics Committee will review the case and investigate by interviewing parties involved.

-- 4. Upon investigation, the Professionalism and Ethics Committee will make final recommendation to Dean of the College of Pharmacy. - 5.
+The Professionalism and Ethics Committee will review the case and investigate by interviewing the parties involved. - 4.
+Upon investigation, the Professionalism and Ethics Committee will make a final recommendation to Dean of the College of Pharmacy. - 5.
 The Dean makes all final decisions and communicates directly to the student. - 6.
 In the case of an Academic Code of Student Conduct violation, a limited hearing will be conducted in accordance with the Howard University Student Handbook.